Monday, October 24, 2011

 Friday 14th October:

-Weather forecasts were predicting rain for the next several days so we left the weir heading for Wilcannia on the eastern side.
-We found this section of the trip to be the most scenic.
-We stopped for coffee and a refuel at Wilcannia before taking the western route towards Menindee and our planned camp for the next three days at Lake Pamamaroo which lies sixteen kilometres NE of Menindee.
-We set up camp and erected our awning having to quickly pack it away because of severe winds racing accross the lake towards us.
-That night the heavy rain that was predicted arrived and we heard the next day that the road to Wilcannia was now closed.
-Camp #1138Saturday 15th October:
+Weather forecasts predicted rain for the coming days, so we left the weir heading towards Wilcannia on the eastern side.
+We found this part of the trip to be the most scenic.
+We stopped for coffee and a refuel at Wilcannia before taking the western route towards Menindee and our planned camp for the next three days at Lake Pamamaroo, which is sixteen kilometres north-east of Menindee.
+We set up camp and erected our awning, having to quickly pack it away because of severe winds rushing across the lake towards us.
+That night, the heavy rain forecast arrived, and the next day we heard that the road to Wilcannia was now closed.
+Camp #1138

-And showing the water mark on the gum from the latest floods:
+And showing the watermark on the gum from the latest floods:

 No comments: